joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-02-19-pick-a-circle.md

 As before, the circle will be interior if its center is more than one radius from the boundary.
 This means that the only circles with their center inside the $(1-2r)\times (1-2r)$ sub-square are interior.

 These are the only diameters that form interior circles.
-However, there are other diameters to consider.
+However, there are other valid diameters to consider.

 First of all, no center can be within a radius of the square's boundary.
-This means that no centers inside the semi-circlar curves of radius $r$ around each corner can form interior circles.
-But we can have centers "under" these curves form interior circles.
+This means that no centers inside the semi-circlar curves of radius $r$ around each corner can form valid diameters (or interior circles).
+But we can have centers "under" these curves form valid diameters.

-We can also have centers form interior circles inside the four $r\times(1-r)$ rectangles around the central square.
+We can also have centers form valid diameters inside the four $r\times(1-r)$ rectangles around the central square.

 Drawing what we've figured out so far, we have:

 <!--[ drawing of the three kinds of region ]-->
 ![](/img/2024-03-02-region-drawing.png){:width="450 px" class="image-centered"}

-The probability that a valid diameter forms an interior circle is just the probability that the diameter's center is inside the square:
+The probability that a valid diameter forms an interior circle is just the probability that a valid diameter's center is inside the square:

 $$ P(\text{interior}\rvert r) = \frac{P(\text{square}\rvert \text{valid}, r)}{P(\text{square}\rvert \text{valid}, r) + 4P(\text{curve}\rvert \text{valid}, r) + 4P(\text{rectangle}\rvert \text{valid}, r)}. $$